Orlando Family Vacation Cost: Real 2026 Budget

 Frequently Asked Questions

-January (after the first week) and early September are the cheapest months to visit Orlando in 2026.
-Hotel rates drop 25-40% compared to summer, Disney and Universal ticket prices hit their lowest tiers, and crowds thin out significantly.
-You'll also find better availability for dining reservations and shorter wait times at all parks.
+Mid-January (after the first week) and early September are the cheapest months to visit Orlando in 2026.
+Hotel rates drop 25-40% compared with summer, and Disney and Universal ticket prices fall to their lowest tiers.
+Crowds thin out too, which means shorter waits and easier dining reservations across the parks.

 Data Sources and Methodology